dpc-sdp/ripple/docs/content/design-system/5.components/pagination.md

 The complex variant lets users navigate through a large number of pages.
 It's ideal for a long list of search results.

-The user can use the next and back controls to move forward and backward through the pages.
+The user can interact with the next and back controls to move forward and backward through the pages.
 The user can navigate straight to a page by selecting its specific page number.

-Three pages should always remain highlighted:
+There are 3 pages that should always remain highlighted:

 - The first page.
 - The current page.